elfsternberg/tumblr-evil-detector/README.md

 The URL filter currently only identifies pages on Tumblr that are POST pages.
 If the user has a custom DNS, sadly we can't detect them, but few if any spammers go to those lengths to snare people.
-It will put a message in the UPPER LEFT corner of the page with the words "SCRIPT DETECTED" if a malicious javascript file is detected in the post message.
+The current behavior is that, if a post on the page contains malicious javascript, that post entry will be decorated with a new border and the footer of the post will contain a black box with the words "SCRIPT DETECTED."

 That's all it does.
+It just *tells* you, it doesn't fix anything for you.
 It's very short.
 But it's also very effective.

 ## LICENSE: